TheThingsNetwork/arduino-node-lib/docs/TheThingsNode.md

     - `unsigned long duration`: Time since the motion began, in ms.

 ### Method: isMoving
 Returns `true` if the device is currently moving.
-Requires the sensor to be enabled via `onMotionStart()`, `onMotionStop()` or `setMotion()`.
+Requires the sensor to be enabled via `onMotionStart()`, `onMotionStop()` or `configMotion()`.

 ### Method: getAcceleration
 Returns the acceleration measured by the motion sensor in [units of g-force](https://en.wikipedia.org/wiki/G-force).
 Each of the values x, y and z falls in the range -2g to +2g.
 This function is useful to determine the orientation of the sensor relative to the earth, as gravity causes a 1g acceleration towards the centre of the earth.
-Requires the sensor to be enabled via `onMotionStart()`, `onMotionStop()` or `setMotion()`.
+Requires the sensor to be enabled via `onMotionStart()`, `onMotionStop()` or `configMotion()`.

 ```c
 void getAcceleration(float *x, float *y, float *z);